amitshekhariitbhu/Fast-Android-Networking/README.md

 * Simple interface to make any type of request.
 * Proper Response Caching, hence reducing bandwidth usage.

-### Have an issue or need a feature in Android Networking
+### Have an issue or need a feature in Fast Android Networking
-- Best way to do so is - [Create an issue](https://github.com/amitshekhariitbhu/AndroidNetworking/issues/new)
+- Best way to do so is - [Create an issue](https://github.com/amitshekhariitbhu/Fast-Android-Networking/issues/new)

-### Loved the Android Networking Library
+### Loved the Fast Android Networking Library
 - Do me a favor by giving a star on this project.
 - You can find the star button at the top-right on this page.
 - Giving a star makes it more searchable to you and other developers.

 ## Requirements

-Android Networking Library can be included in any Android application.
+Fast Android Networking Library can be included in any Android application.

-Android Networking Library supports Android 2.3 (Gingerbread) and later.
+Fast Android Networking Library supports Android 2.3 (Gingerbread) and later.

-## Using Android Networking Library in your application
+## Using Fast Android Networking Library in your application

 Add this in your build.gradle
 ```groovy